mingyaulee/Blazor.BrowserExtension/docs/Pages/01_05_Publishing.md

 You can also enable IL trimming when publishing and disable unused features such as timezone support.

-Refer to [Blazor performance best practices](https://learn.microsoft.com/en-us/aspnet/core/blazor/performance?view=aspnetcore-8.0#minimize-app-download-size) documentation page for more information.
+Refer to [ASP.NET Core Blazor app download size performance best practices](https://learn.microsoft.com/en-us/aspnet/core/blazor/performance/app-download-size?view=aspnetcore-[NetVersion].0#intermediate-language-il-trimming) documentation page for more information.